zoovu/zoovu-oxid-extension/README.md

-# SEMKNOX SiteSearch360 Oxid 6.x Module
+# Site Search 360 Oxid Module

-This is the SEMKNOX SiteSearch360 module for Oxid 6.x
+This is the Site Search 360 module for Oxid 6.x and Oxid 7.x